google/copybara/docs/reference.md

 Name | Description
 ---- | -----------
-branch | The name of the target branch.
-The refs/heads/ prefix is omitted. change_id | The Change-Id of the change. created | The timestamp of when the change was created. current_revision | The commit ID of the current patch set of this change.
-Only set if the current revision is requested or if all revisions are requested. id | The ID of the change in the format "`<project>~<branch>~<Change-Id>`", where 'project', 'branch' and 'Change-Id' are URL encoded.
-For 'branch' the refs/heads/ prefix is omitted. labels | The labels of the change as a map that maps the label names to LabelInfo entries.
-Only set if labels or detailed labels are requested. messages | Messages associated with the change as a list of ChangeMessageInfo entities.
-Only set if messages are requested. number | The legacy numeric ID of the change. owner | The owner of the change as an AccountInfo entity. project | The name of the project. revisions | All patch sets of this change as a map that maps the commit ID of the patch set to a RevisionInfo entity.
-Only set if the current revision is requested (in which case it will only contain a key for the current revision) or if all revisions are requested. status | The status of the change (NEW, MERGED, ABANDONED). subject | The subject of the change (header line of the commit message). submittable | Whether the change has been approved by the project submit rules.
+branch | The name of the target branch.<br>The refs/heads/ prefix is omitted. change_id | The Change-Id of the change. created | The timestamp of when the change was created. current_revision | The commit ID of the current patch set of this change.<br>Only set if the current revision is requested or if all revisions are requested. id | The ID of the change in the format "`<project>~<branch>~<Change-Id>`", where 'project', 'branch' and 'Change-Id' are URL encoded.
+For 'branch' the refs/heads/ prefix is omitted. labels | The labels of the change as a map that maps the label names to LabelInfo entries.<br>Only set if labels or detailed labels are requested. messages | Messages associated with the change as a list of ChangeMessageInfo entities.<br>Only set if messages are requested. number | The legacy numeric ID of the change. owner | The owner of the change as an AccountInfo entity. project | The name of the project. revisions | All patch sets of this change as a map that maps the commit ID of the patch set to a RevisionInfo entity.<br>Only set if the current revision is requested (in which case it will only contain a key for the current revision) or if all revisions are requested. status | The status of the change (NEW, MERGED, ABANDONED). subject | The subject of the change (header line of the commit message). submittable | Whether the change has been approved by the project submit rules.
 Only set if requested via additional field SUBMITTABLE.